 Input coil of 56 μH inductance is used from a dismantled TV, I didn't make it myself.

 I only needed to buy two things to build this up converter::

 Unfortunately, both are only available in SMD package.

 Input voltage of 5V is taken from USB.

 Update 10th June 2017: I managed to filter out some interference around 4 MHz and I got some more SW stations that were not there before.
-You can do the same by adding a 47 pF capacitor to antenna input.
+You can do the same by adding a 47 pF capacitor in series with antenna input.
 Unfortunately, there is still much interference below 3,5 MHz.

 Last important thing is to set up RF Gain to 14-21 dB in SDR Sharp, otherwise you don't get any signal.
 This fact is also not mentioned anywhere (as it if was self-explaining), which has left me to wonder why the up converter is not working.
 Of course, you need to switch to AM mode.

 I designed the PCB myself, it was easy.
 Its dimensions are 8 cm x 8.5 cm and it is designed to fit inside Z76 box.
 There is only one wire connection - from Vcc to pin 8 of SA612.